 8.3.2 Adding EMDs and Configuring the Sensors

-• Select the Serial & Network: Environmental menu.
-This will display any external EMDs or any "internal EMD" (i.e. sensors that may be directly attached to the unit) that have already been configured.
+➤ Select the Serial & Network: Environmental menu.
+This will display any external EMDs or any "internal EMD" (i.e. sensors that may be directly attached to B093, B094 or B095) that have already been configured.